robertscotthoward/cryptos/README.md

 # Cryptos - Simple RSA/AES Cryptography in C#
 This managed C# .NET Standard 2.0 library implements exactly one "good" industry best practices method for symmetric and asymmetric cryptography.
-For symmetric encryption, AES-256 is used to encrypt and decrypt.
+For symmetric encryption, AES-256 (with a random salt) is used to encrypt and decrypt.
 For asymmetric encryption, RSA (1024, 2048, 4096) is used to sign and verify signatures; and encrypt and decrypt using RSA/AES-256.
 This library only implements the minimum, most convenient methods